tporter01/covidMaps/README.md

 ### Requirements
   * macOS or Linux (Not tested on Windows)

-  * Apache2 (any web server supporting PHOP should work)
+  * Apache2 (configured to support Sites or Virtual Hosts)
   * PHP installed and configured with Apache2
   * Python 3.3+
   * SQLite 3.28+